His Majesty's Most Loyal Opposition: Opposition days

 Whilst most days in the House of Commons are set aside for government business, twenty days in each session are set aside for opposition debates.
-Of these days, seventeen are at the disposal of the Leader of the Opposition and three can be used by the leader of the smaller, or tertiary, opposition party (for most recent history this has been the Liberal Democrats, but since the 2015 General Election has been the Scottish National Party).
+Of these days, seventeen are at the disposal of the Leader of the Opposition and three can be used by the leader of the smaller, or tertiary, opposition party.
+This has been the Liberal Democrats since the 2024 General Election.

 Although the Opposition has no more formal powers in setting the Parliamentary agenda, in reality they have a certain influence through a process known as the usual channels.

 Leader of the Opposition

 The Leader of His Majesty's Most Loyal Opposition is often seen as the Prime Minister-in-waiting.
 The Leader of the Opposition receives a statutory salary and perquisites like those of a cabinet minister, including appointment as a Privy Counsellor.
 Since 1915, the Leader of the Opposition has, like the Prime Minister, always been a member of the House of Commons.
 Before that a member of the House of Lords sometimes took on the role, although often there was no overall Leader of the Opposition.

-Although there has never been a dispute as to who holds the position, under the Ministerial and other Salaries Act 1975, the Speaker's decision on the identity of the Leader of the Opposition is final.
+Although there has never been a dispute as to who holds the position, under the Ministerial and other Salaries Act 1975, the speaker's decision on the identity of the Leader of the Opposition is final.

-As of 19 October 2022, the current Leader of the Opposition is Keir Starmer who is also Leader of the Labour Party.
-He was elected on 2 April 2020 replacing Jeremy Corbyn who had been the leader since 2015.
+As of 2 November 2024, the current Leader of the Opposition is Kemi Badenoch who is also leader of the Conservative Party.
+She replaced Rishi Sunak after winning the 2024 Conservative Party leadership election.